 As the name suggests, valve tags are used to mark valves.
 While these tags may seem pretty straightforward, their value can’t be overstated.

 Valve tags ensure the pipes and their accompanying valves are properly identified.
 This is incredibly important for workers.
 A simple mistake can mean the difference between a pipe full of water or a dangerous chemical.
 In addition, valve tags make inspections significantly easier to process and document.

 A great implementation for metal ID tags is for steam trap valves.
 These valves regulate the flow of potentially hazardous steam.
-Steam traps are an autonomous system that doesn’t require frequent human intervention.
-So why would they need marked?
+Steam traps are autonomous systems that don’t require frequent human intervention.
+So why would they need to be marked?

 Since steam trap valves house high pressure steam, frequent inspections are very important to ensure all of the mechanical parts are functioning properly.
 These inspections prevent malfunctions, as well as potential harm or damage.
 With correct identification, workers will not be put into a hazardous position whether during inspection or maintenance.

 Equipment nameplates?
 How are they considered part of safety?